Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 Figure $\ref{lf9}$ also presents some SA-RoD constrained frameworks.
 We can see that even a degenerate triangle can become globally SA-RoD rigid.
-A quadrilateral is also globally SA-RoD rigid if $|\mathcal{V}_{D}|=1$ and three nodes in $\mathcal{V}_{A}$ are non-collinear.
-Figure $\ref{lf9}(c)$ provides a quadrilateral with collinear four nodes.
+A quadrilateral is also globally SA-RoD rigid if $|\mathcal{V}_{D}|=1$ and three vertices in $\mathcal{V}_{A}$ are non-collinear.
+Figure $\ref{lf9}(c)$ provides a quadrilateral with collinear four vertices.
 Due to the collinearity, global rigidity can be derived from RoD constraints $\kappa_{213},\kappa_{324},\kappa_{413}$ and SA constraint $\alpha_{124}$.
 The framework in Figure $\ref{lf9}(d)$ is infinitesimally SA-RoD rigid but not globally SA-RoD rigid.
-There exists a reflection of node 5 with respect to the line connecting nodes 1 and 4, which can preserve the SA-RoD constraints.
+There exists a reflection of vertex 5 with respect to the line connecting vertices 1 and 4, which can preserve the SA-RoD constraints.

-To investigate the relationships among infinitesimal SA-RoD rigidity, SA-RoD rigidity, and global SA-RoD rigidity for general frameworks, our analysis starts with $(\mathcal{K}(A,D),p)$.
+To investigate the relationships among various concepts concerning SA-RoD rigidity, our analysis starts with $(\mathcal{K}(A,D),p)$.
 For a given configuration $p\in\mathbb{R}^{2n}$ satisfying Assumption 1, the set $S_{p}$ of configurations with the same shape as $p$ up to uniform rotations, translations, and scalings is defined as